Varig: Expansion (1943–1966)

+Logo used between 1961 and 1996.

 On 6 July 1959, Varig, Cruzeiro do Sul and VASP initiated air shuttle services between Rio de Janeiro–Santos Dumont and São Paulo–Congonhas airports, the first of its kind in the world.
 The three companies coordinated schedules and operations, and shared revenue.
 The service was a response to the competition imposed by Real Transportes Aéreos.
 The idea, baptized as Air bridge (Ponte Aérea), inspired by the Berlin Airlift, was so successful that it was abandoned only in 1999.
 Flights operated on an hourly basis initially by Convair 240 (Varig), Convair 340 (Cruzeiro) and Saab 90 Scandia (VASP).
 In a few months the shuttle service led by Varig won the battle against Real, which was bought by Varig in 1961.
 Sadia Transportes Aéreos joined the service in 1968.
 Between 1975 and 1992, it was operated exclusively by Varig's Lockheed L-188 Electra which for the sake of neutrality did not have the Varig name on the fuselage.